 As we have each had children of our own, the tradition of traveling with Gram has continued.
 My own children have sailed on the Windstar and the Seaborn ships with her.
-We have been to Europe several times and sailed through sailing through the Panama Canal on New Years Eve.
+We have been to Europe several times and enjoyed sailing through the Panama Canal with Windstar Cruises on New Year’s Eve.
 We are very lucky, that is not lost on any of us.
-It is not just because we see so many fabulous places, but because we see them with the woman who has inspired me to travel.
+It is not just because we see so many fabulous places, but because we see them with the woman who has inspires us to travel.

-It was only fitting that to celebrate her 95th birthday that she travelled with all of us.
-Her 7 great-grandchildren, 4 grandchildren, 2 children and various spouses and partners spent a long weekend at Basin Harbor Club to mark this momentous occasion.
+It was only fitting that to celebrate her 95th birthday that she traveled with all of us.
+Her seven great-grandchildren, four grandchildren, two children along with various spouses and partners spent a long weekend at Basin Harbor to mark this momentous occasion.

 On property there are so many activities that family members of all ages can partake in.
 Basin Harbor Club has a 45-foot touring boat that you rent out for a private party.
 Having our whole family on a boat for a few hours was magical, and not just for Gram.
 Although I believe that she enjoyed sitting with the captain the most.
 It reminded her of being invited to sit at the Captain’s table on the large cruise ships in her early traveling days.